SAP-samples/ui5-typescript-walkthrough/steps/10/README.md

 ### webapp/i18n/i18n.properties

-We add new key/value pairs to our text bundle  for the app title and the app description`.
-We will use these texts in our app descriptor.
-In addition we add comments to separate the bundle texts semantically.
+In our text bundle, we include two new name-value pairs: `appTitle` for the title of our app and `appDescription` for a brief description.
+These texts will be used in our app descriptor later on.
+To improve readability, we also add comments to separate the bundle texts based on their meaning.

 ```ini
 # App Descriptor